jasonmccreary/blog-posts/2009-11-17-lastplayed_iphone_app.md

 Unfortunately, these are closed looped and there is no guarantee the audience has an iPhone or iPod Touch.
 Personally, I find ads to be a waste of money.
 Not only for the reason above, but ROI is minimal, possibly negative, and the metrics are poor.
 The latter is especially true with Facebook.

 The good news is LastPlayed+ was built to market itself.
 Users more than likely buy the app to share what their listening to with friends on Facebook and followers on Twitter.
 Therein lies the rub.
 As LastPlayed+ grows, so does the amount of people that see it.
-At least that&rsquo;s the theory.
+At least that's the theory.

 ## Future Versions of LastPlayed

 In order to get the app to market, the vision for LastPlayed was scaled back to a quarter of what is was.
 There are so many features I want to see in future version of LastPlayed.
 I am leery to publish them in this article.
 Nonetheless, the next update will include the ability to control the shared message and participate in #MusicMondays on Twitter.

 I also have the intention of having LastPlayed+ features slowly filter down to LastPlayed.
 Of course not all features will end up in the free version.
 That would just piss people off.
-But don&rsquo;t be surprised to see player controls in the next upgrade of the free version.
+But don't be surprised to see player controls in the next upgrade of the free version.

-Right now, it&rsquo;s difficult to decide the exact direction.
+Right now, it's difficult to decide the exact direction.
 Are the social networking features more appealing or the combination of player controls?
 In addition, with Apple now allowing In-App Purchase for Free Apps, LastPlayed and LastPlayed+ could soon merge.

 ## In Closing

 LastPlayed has place in the App Store.
-It&rsquo;s a great idea and suits a music device like the iPod Touch and iPhone.
+It's a great idea and suits a music device like the iPod Touch and iPhone.
 I am proud of this app and can only hope to get the chance to continue adding features to see what the future brings.

 I value your feedback.
 At the moment, I still have several promo codes remaining to get LastPlayed+ for free.
 First come, first served.